KristofferC/NearestNeighbors.jl/README.md

- `NearestNeighbors.jl` is a package written in Julia to perform high performance nearest neighbor searches in arbitrarily high dimensions.
+ `NearestNeighbors.jl` is a package written in Julia to perform nearest neighbor searches.

 -----------------------------